gravyeater14/gravyeater14/README.md

-just go click the link on my profile i cant be bothered to type out info about myself
+i rarely go to the 18+ server, and when i do im usually at  either the undertale area or hazbin/helluva area